eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Therefore, in both cases, we cannot have a profitable manipulation by insincerely voting $C\succ A$ instead of $A\succ C$. $\square$
 {% endproof %}

 We can thus guarantee that there is *never* a reason in any scenario to vote for your *least favorite candidate* over your *most favorite candidate*.
-This proves that this system is no more manipulable than a typical Condorcet method, but is in fact *less* manipulable than some Condorcet methods involving four or more candidates.
+This proves that, despite allowing greater expression than a ranked Condorcet method, this system is no more manipulable than a typical Condorcet method that uses a ranked ballot.

 ## Complex Manipulations